it95-6/calories/README.md

 # Calories Analysis

-This repository contains exploratory and predictive analysis notebooks for calorie estimation based on physiological metrics.
+This repository contains exploratory and predictive analysis notebooks for calorie estimation based on data from a Kaggle competition.

 ## Contents
 - "eda.ipynb": Exploratory data analysis (EDA)